anabaei/Javascript/Node.md

 <details>
 	<summary> Image Upload , File streaming</summary>

-* Node can't work with binary data so it save it into buffer.
+* Node can't work with binary data so it saves binary data into buffer.
 * One problem with reading from buffer and wrting is buffer takes a lot of memory and it could creash our service.
 The solution is using `stream pipe`
-* if you use Express, body-parser handles only json.
+* if you use Express, `body-parser` handles only json.
 To handle multipart you need muler, connect-busboy or connect-multiparty.
 ```javascript
 var fileupload = require("express-fileupload");
 app.use(fileupload());
 app.post("/upload", function(req, res)
 {
     var file;
     if(!req.files)
     {
         res.send("File was not found");
         return;
     }
     file = req.files.FormFieldName;  // here is the field name of the form
     res.send("File Uploaded");
 });
 ```